What Fact Practice data can I see?

 There are two Fact Practice reports that enable teachers to track student performance and progress on each operation.
 Digitalized fact practice and detailed reporting about student performance can help teachers quickly target specific facts for certain students and ensure that they are getting the practice they need.

-To access the Fact Practice reports, select Reports under Math in your dashboard, and then select Fact Practice.
+To access the Fact Practice reports, select Reports in the left navigation bar on your home, then select Math, and then select Fact Practice.

 Student Activity Report